Unbanked to Bankless

-The population of unbanked citizens varies widely across the globe between roughly 0% in countries like Norway and Sweden to over 70% in Morocco.
+The population of unbanked citizens varies widely across the globe from roughly 0% in countries like Norway and Sweden to over 70% in Morocco.
 Reasons also vary but the primary causes are a lack of trustworthiness in domestic banking institutions and excess poverty.
-Financially stable countries are generally more banked, however the US, the “richest” country in the world, had 22% of its adults unbanked or underbanked in 2019.
+Financially stable countries are generally more banked, however, the US, the “richest” country in the world, had 22% of its adults unbanked or underbanked in 2019.
 That’s 63 million people.

 Anyone who is unbanked is not able to partake in earning interest on deposits, investing in the stock market, paying bills online, purchasing goods or services over the internet, accessing credit, or a number of other valuable financial activities.
 There is also the need to use alternative financial services like money orders and prepaid cards which are inefficient and rack up fees.
 According to Forbes, “unbanked and underbanked Americans spent $189 billion in fees and interest on financial products in 2018”.

 While banking isn’t a perfect system, there’s no doubt that using a good one gives an individual more financial freedom and ability when compared to being unbanked.
-The problem is, not all banks are good ones.
+The problem is, that not all banks are good ones.